What is AEPS and Why is it Important for You?

 Here are the easy steps to perform a transaction using your iris:

-- Visit an AEPS Service Point: Go to any authorised banking agent or micro-ATM that offers AEPS services and has an iris scanner.
+- Visit an AEPS Service Point: Go to any authorised banking agent or micro-ATM that offers AEPS services and is equipped with an iris scanner.

 - Tell the Agent Your Request: Inform the agent what banking service you wish to perform (e.g., check balance, withdraw cash).